thebigtower

 Pending a solution to these problems, the station came into regular operation on 31 August 1957 with Glasgow-based Scottish Television providing the regional service.
 The solution to the aerial problem, which eventually came in 1959, was to scrap the 'inside the mast' system in favour of a standard externally mounted arrangement.
 The only way to implement this without interrupting the service was to install the replacement aerial on a new mast.
 With this being the sole viable option, the ITA took the opportunity to upgrade the site to a 1000ft (306m) mast in order to augment the performance of the new aerial.

 Construction of the new triangular cross-section mast, in close proximity to the existing structure, began in August 1960 and became fully operational on 10 July 1961.
-The original mast was then dismantled and soon re-erected at the new Selkirk station in the Scottish Borders in time for it to become operational as scheduled from 1 December that same year.
+The original mast was then dismantled and soon re-erected at the new Selkirk station in the Scottish Borders, from where it became operational again from 1 December that same year.

 The performance of the new mast and aerial was deemed to be 'satisfactory' producing an overall improvement in reception and an expanded service area that was as near as it could be to that originally intended.
-In practice, this meant that fringe areas saw a significant improvement in reception, with the exception of the Dundee/Tayside area which by this time was also receiving mediocre coverage from the then recently opened Durris transmitter, near Aberdeen.
-This issue would not be fully resolved until the area received it's own local transmitter at Angus in October 1965, with Scottish Television losing this territory to Grampian Television in the process.
+In practice, this meant that fringe areas saw a significant improvement in reception, with the exception of the Dundee/Tayside area which remained problematic and which by this time was also receiving mediocre coverage from the then recently opened Durris transmitter.
+This issue would be resolved finally in October 1965 when the Dundee area received its own local transmitter at Angus, with Scottish Television formally losing the territory to Grampian Television in the process.

 UHF HISTORY